Boost Your Testosterone Naturally: A Guide for Everyday People in Leander, TX

 Examples: Soda, candy, white bread, pastries

-Why it matters: Spike insulin, promote fat gain, and reduce testosterone.
+Why it matters: These foods spike insulin, promote fat gain, and reduce testosterone.

 Better swap: Choose whole fruits, oats, and brown rice.